Irish folklore and mythology is famous worldwide. We take a better look at some of the biggest and best.

-Finn McCool was the son of Cumhall, the leader of the Fianna, and his wife Muirne.
+Finn McCool was the son of Cumhall, the leader of the Fianna.
 He famously (and accidentally) gained all the knowledge in the world.
 There was a magical salmon in the River Boyne that was said to hold all the knowledge of the earth and Finn was to cook it for the chief poet Finnegus.
 Finn burnt his finger while cooking and instinctively put it in his mouth to cool the burn.
-As the small piece of burnt salmon entered his mouth, a light flashed and Finn instantly knew all about the past, present and future.
+As the small piece of burnt salmon entered his mouth, a light flashed and Finn instantly knew all about the past, present, and future.

 The shamrock has become a symbol of Ireland.
 Throughout the years, most inhabitants of the land have thought shamrocks hold a greater meaning or purpose.
 The druids believed the shamrocks were sacred and kept evil away.
 The Celts believed the number three to be sacred and therefore, valued shamrocks because of their three heart-shaped leaves.
 Legend has it that Saint Patrick himself used the Shamrock to illustrate the idea of a holy trinity.
 There’s just something pleasant about these simple little plants.

 Although his memory isn’t always properly celebrated, many still give great thanks to the Apostle of Ireland, Saint Patrick.
 For all the good he accomplished, many only know Saint Patrick for something that is a pure myth: banishing the snakes from Ireland.
 Saint Patrick is said to have driven all the snakes into the sea, completely ridding Ireland of the serpents, and yet if we look to science, it suggests that snakes could never have lived in Ireland due to the climate.

 6. The Children of Lir